 Ativan, whose generic name is lorazepam, is a medication used to treat anxiety.
 It is a benzodiazepine drug.
-Like other medications that lie within this class, people widely abuse it.
+Like other medications that lie within this class, it has high abuse potential.
 Benzodiazepines can affect the brain in the process of minimizing anxiety, so they can do more harm than good if the person develops an addiction.

-Ativan is a strong drug whose impact is felt in the body quickly.
+Ativan is a potent drug whose impact is felt in the body quickly.
 Continuous intake of Ativan leads to misuse, and one may eventually become dependent on it.
-Dependency on the drug for a long time leads to addiction.
-Therefore, your body will keep on craving more and more of it even when its effects are adverse.
+Dependency on the drug for a long time leads to Ativan addiction.
+Therefore, your body will keep on craving more and more of it even when its effects are causing issues.

 Ativan is a short-term drug whose primary purpose is to treat people struggling with anxiety.
 The drug can also treat seizures, insomnia, and other mental health disorders.

-Being a powerful benzodiazepine, the risk of abusing it is high.
-Using this drug for a long period may result in addiction.
+Being a potent benzodiazepine, the risk of abusing it is high.
+Using this drug for an extended period may result in addiction.

 The drug works by inflating the effects of gamma-aminobutyric acid (GABA) in the body.
 GABA is a neurotransmitter; hence when acted upon by Ativan, it will limit your body’s ability to perceive anxiety and stress.
 Typically, Ativan will boost GABA performance by reducing the communication between neurons.
 The result is a calming effect.